Kite: How to Delegate Voting Power Privately: Protocol

 \section{Protocol}

-In $\Kite$, we identify three types of entities: a set of voters $p_1, p_2, \dots, p_n$, a trusted authority $\TA$, and an on-chain contract.
+In $\Kite$, we identify three types of entities: a set of voters $\{p_i\}_{i \in n}$, a trusted authority $\TA$, and an on-chain contract.
 The protocol is designed to allow voters to either vote directly or delegate their voting power. $\TA$ is trusted to tally the election results correctly and not reveal them prematurely.
-We discuss possible relaxations to the trust in the $\TA$ in Section~\ref{sec:implementation}.
+We discuss practical relaxations to the trust in the $\TA$ later in this Section and in Section~\ref{sec:implementation}.

 Let us begin with a high-level overview of the design of the delegation and voting protocols.
 The voting power of each voter is indicated by the number of governance ERC20 tokens that they own.
 A voter who wishes to vote on proposals must register as a delegate by calling a corresponding function at the on-chain contract.
 The contract operates on a secure blockchain and is responsible for tracking all participants, their status (either as voters or delegates), and the encrypted voting power of every delegate.
 We consider multiple-choice voting (specifically, two options in the following example) but also discuss how to adapt our protocol for ranked-choice voting.